chiehpower/Gitlab-CI-For-Deep-Learning/README.md

 Let's create an newer runner for testing gpu use.

-In my `config.toml`, it will look like below:
+In my `config.toml`, it looks like below:

 ```yml
 concurrent = 1